Brain

 - Distinction (vs captive AV brains)

-- Unlike the registry's operator-captive robotaxi stacks (waymo-driver, nuro-driver), Wayve is a foundation-model-FIRST, embodiment-/OEM-agnostic LICENSED brain sold INTO multiple OEMs rather than operating its own fleet.
+- Unlike the registry's operator-captive robotaxi stacks (waymo-driver, nuro-driver), Wayve is a foundation-model-FIRST, embodiment-/OEM-agnostic LICENSED brain (camera-led but sensor-flexible, hardware-agnostic) sold INTO multiple OEMs rather than operating its own fleet. vs Tesla FSD: both are end-to-end neural, but Tesla is vertically integrated on its own fleet/hardware while Wayve is the embedded-supplier-to-many-OEMs inverse.
 That licensed-to-many, world-model-publishing posture is the registrable distinction.

 - Cap-flag